sbaudoin/sonar-yaml/README.md

 This will make the plugin to ignore some valid UTF-8 line break characters (U+2028, U+2029 and U+0085) so that SonarQube and the plugin both use the same character and line indices and, the scan should complete.

-### SonarQube 9.2 no longer start after installing the plugin
+### SonarQube 9.2 no longer starts after installing the plugin

 This is due to the fact that SonarQube 9.2 has brought native support to the YAML language.
-See [#58](https://github.com/sbaudoin/sonar-yaml/pull/58) and [#63](https://github.com/sbaudoin/sonar-yaml/issues/63).
+See [PR #58](https://github.com/sbaudoin/sonar-yaml/pull/58) and [issue #63](https://github.com/sbaudoin/sonar-yaml/issues/63).
 To fix the issue, please install the plugin version 1.7+